 The preceding analysis suggests that stable accretion is hostile to coherent radio emission.
 Therefore, if such emission were to arise from a system undergoing Roche-lobe overflow, it would almost certainly have to be in the ``propeller'' regime with $\min[r_A,(1-\eta)a] > r_{\rm co}$.
-In this scenario, the centrifugal barrier expels the bulk of the accreting plasma, potentially leaving the inner magnetosphere ($r < \min[r_A,(1-\eta)a]$) sufficiently clean for coherent emission mechanisms to operate.
-The prototypical example of such a system is AE Aquarii (AE Aqr), the only confirmed IP known to be in a propeller state \citep{Wynn97}.
-AE Aqr exhibits radio flares with a brightness temperature of $T_B \sim 10^{11} (r/10^{11}\,\text{cm})^{-2}$ K. For this emission to be coherent ($T_B > 10^{12}$ K), the emission region would need to be confined to $r < 10^{10}$ cm \citep{Bastian88}.
-However, key signatures of coherent emission, such as rapid temporal variability or a high degree of circular polarization, are conspicuously absent in all observations of AE Aqr.
-Furthermore, even if coherent emission could be generated in the propeller phase, this scenario presents a fundamental conflict with the observed properties of LPTs.
+In this scenario, the centrifugal barrier expels the bulk of the accreting plasma, potentially leaving the inner magnetosphere ($r < \min[r_A,(1-\eta)a]$) sufficiently clean for coherent radiation mechanisms to operate.
+The prototypical examples of such a system are AE Aquarii (AE Aqr) and LAMOST J024048.51+195226.9, the only two confirmed IPs known to be in the propeller state \citep{Wynn97,Garnavich21,Pelisoli22}.
+For example, AE Aqr exhibits radio flares with a brightness temperature of $T_B \sim 10^{11} (r/10^{11}\,\text{cm})^{-2}$ K. For this emission to be coherent ($T_B > 10^{12}$ K), the emission region would need to be confined to $r < 10^{10}$ cm \citep{Bastian88}.
+However, key signatures of coherent radiation, such as rapid temporal variability or a high degree of circular polarization, are conspicuously absent in all observations of AE Aqr.
+Furthermore, even if coherent radiation could be generated in the propeller phase, this scenario presents a fundamental conflict with the observed properties of LPTs.
 In a propeller-driven model, the emission would naturally be modulated by the WD's rotation, implying that the observed LPT period should correspond to the WD's spin period ($P_{\rm obs} \simeq P_s$).
 The energy source for the emission would likewise be the WD's rotational spin-down power of

 This estimated spin-down power is insufficient to account for the observed isotropic luminosities of LPTs.
 Even if a highly optimistic beaming factor of $\sim 10^{-4}$ is invoked to reduce the intrinsic luminosity requirement, the available spin-down power remains barely comparable to the radiated power.
 When a realistic radiation efficiency ($\eta_{\rm rad}\ll 1$) is further considered, the energy budget becomes untenable.
-Therefore, the propeller mechanism is disfavored as a viable origin for LPTs on energetic grounds.
+Therefore, the propeller mechanism is also disfavored as a viable origin for LPTs on energetic grounds.